The old-fashioned tour trolley rumbles along the cobblestone streets of San Miguel de Allende, Mexico.

-If anything, the bumpety-bump tour is too quick.
-The only solution is to revisit on foot some of those sights immediately afterward…
+The only solution is to revisit some of those sights on foot immediately afterward…

 2) Gawk at La Parroquia de San Miguel Arcangel

-The San Miguel de Allende church known as La Parroquia de San Miguel Arcangel is the town’s most iconic sight.
+The San Miguel de Allende church known as La Parroquia de San Miguel Arcangel (Church of St. Michael) is the town’s most iconic sight.

-You can’t miss it.
+Mind you, you can’t exactly miss it.
 Just look for the soaring pink spires rising up from the church’s pink neo-Gothic façade.

-The local stone mason who built it got his inspiration from a postcard picture of Gaudi’s quirky Sagrada Familia in Barcelona – or so the legend goes.
+The local stone mason who built the church was inspired by a postcard picture of Gaudi’s famous church in Barcelona – the quirky Sagrada Familia – or so the legend goes.

 If there’s no service going on, you’re welcome to enter the church and have a look inside too.
 But you won’t be able to take pictures of the interior.